isabellelouie/isabellelouie/README.md

 👋🏻 Hi!
 I’m Isabelle, a UX researcher and designer transforming user insights into meaningful experiences.
 Welcome to my portfolio: https://isabellelouie.com/

-As a T-shaped professional, I specialize in mixed methods research with a wide array of skills in experience design, business strategy, communications, and marketing.
+As a T-shaped designer, my strengths in user research are complemented by a diverse background in experience design, business strategy, communications, and marketing.

+My passion lies in understanding user behaviour and transforming insights into impactful solutions that enhance everyday experiences.
 As a goal-oriented individual, I am driven by my love for continual learning, embracing curiosity, and helping others achieve their goals.

 I am currently in my final semester at Simon Fraser University, completing a joint major in Business and Interactive Arts and Technology.
-I am eagerly seeking opportunities in User Experience Research for Summer 2024.

-Outside of school and work, I am an avid powerlifter and represent Team Canada internationally.
-Most recently, I earned four silver medals for Canada at the 2023 North American Powerlifting Championships in the Cayman Islands!
+Outside of school and work, I am an avid powerlifter and have represented Team Canada internationally!